mancusoa74/jMath/README.md

 # Install

-Allow your device to install app from unknown sources by changing confing in settings->?security->unknown sources
+Allow your device to install app from unknown sources by changing confing in settings->security->unknown sources

 Now download the APK directly from here https://goo.gl/MB9Jmk